canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 }
 ```

-In these tests, we used the `TestValidate()` and `ShouldHaveAnyValidationError()` methods from FluentValidation to write better assertions.
+In these tests, we used the `TestValidate()` and `ShouldHaveAnyValidationError()` helper methods from FluentValidation to write more readable assertions.

 In each test, we created a `CreditCard` object and modified one single property for the given scenario.
 We had duplication and magic values when initializing the `CreditCard` object.